robincoenen/data-structures/01_week01/readme.md

 **time spent**
 ca. 3 days à 4 hours.
 **learnings**
-extensive google research (some finding help, some confuses even more), logical thinking simplifies code and helps, nature of let and var keywords, general structure of functions. tried to use async/await but were not able to work it out -> follow-up **illustrative image** extract, original image made by robert tinney, used for BYTE magazine,
+extensive google research gives hints (some findings help, some confuses even more), logical thinking simplifies code and helps, nature of let and var keywords, general structure of functions. tried to use async/await first but were not able to make it work -> follow-up **illustrative image** extract, original image made by robert tinney, used for BYTE magazine,